Quantum Sensing with Topological-Paired Bound States: Quantum Sensing Protocol

 Another remarkable property of our sensing protocol is the robustness to disorder.
-When the transition frequency $\Delta=0$, our model Hamiltonian $\hat{H}$ has chiral symmetry $\hat{C}\hat{H}\hat{C}=-\hat{H}$ with $\hat{C} = \ket{1}\!\bra{1}+\sum^{N}_{n=1}(-1)^n\hat{a}^\dag_{n} \hat{a}_{n}$.
+Here, we consider the earlier mentioned resonance condition $\Delta=0$, which has been widely used in the topological waveguide QED system \cite{Cirac2019SA}.
+Under this condition, our model Hamiltonian $\hat{H}$ has chiral symmetry $\hat{C}\hat{H}\hat{C}=-\hat{H}$ with $\hat{C} = \ket{1}\!\bra{1}+\sum^{N}_{n=1}(-1)^n\hat{a}^\dag_{n} \hat{a}_{n}$.
 Inheriting from this, the BSs are robust to disorder and so it is when sensing the coupling strength $g$.
-To illustrate it, we study the effect of off-diagonal disorder, which appears in the hopping amplitudes between sublattices $A$ and $B$, and preserves the chiral symmetry.
-In this case, the bath's Hamiltonian $H_S\to H_S+J\sum_n(w_n\hat{a}^\dag_{n} \hat{a}_{n+1}+{\rm H.c.})$, where we take the disorder $w_n$ from a uniform distribution within the range $[-W/2,W/2]$.
+To illustrate it, we study the effect of off-diagonal disorder, which appears in the hopping amplitudes between sublattices $A$ and $B$.
+In this case, the bath's Hamiltonian becomes $H_S\to H_S+J\sum_n(w_n\hat{a}^\dag_{n} \hat{a}_{n+1}+{\rm H.c.})$, where we take the disorder $w_n$ from a uniform distribution within the range $[-W/2,W/2]$.
 As shown in Fig.~\ref{fig:Fig_3} (a2), the disorder diminishes and broadens the peaks of $\overline{\Delta g^2}$.
 Other than that, it barely affects the precision in estimating $g$ within a considerable range of disorder strength.
-In addition, the dephasing effect has also been considered as shown in the Supplemental Material, where quantum-enhanced sensitivity can be achieved even when the dephasing rate is up to $ 5\% J$, which indicates that our sensing protocol is robust against such dephasing noise \cite{OurSM}.
+In addition, the dephasing effect has also been considered, and the quantum-enhanced sensitivity can also be achieved even when the dephasing rate is up to $ 5\% J$, which indicates that our sensing protocol is robust against such dephasing noise (See Appendix D for details).